GSI-HPC/sys-chef-cookbook/README.md

 # Description

-The "sys" cookbook integrates a node into the site-infrastructure.
+The "sys" cookbook helps integrating a (Debian) node into a computing site.
+It configures various services in a single cookbook eg. apt repositories, automount, NTP, IPMI BMCs, postfix, SNMP, aso.
+*But* it concentrates on the client side and does not configure the respective central services.

 **Requirements**